BY-LAWS OF AMERICAN ASSOCIATION OF PHYSICISTS IN MEDICINE

 ARTICLE III.
 COMMITTEES

-Membership of Standing Committees shall be limited to Members and Emeritus Members of the Corporation who are in good standing.
+Membership of Standing Committees shall be limited to Full Members of the Corporation who are in good standing.
 Membership tenure shall be as specified in the Rules.

 Section 2.
 Standing Committees (amended September 9, 2010 and September 2, 2020)